IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 # Acknowledgments
 {:numbered="false"}

-The authors thank
+The authors thank Dimitri Safonov for the TCP-AO implementation in Linux.
-Dimitri Safonov for the TCP-AO implementation in Linux.
+The authors thank Michael Tüxen, Yoshifumi Nishida and Alessandro Ghedini for their questions and comments on the document during the TCPM meeting at IETF 118.

 # Change log